 - Create a ‘do not do’ list for your church.
 Pare down what you do so that leaders and volunteers don’t feel run ragged.
 Do a few things well.

 - Teach your leaders how to build trust.
 Here’s a recent blog on building trust.
 When we build trust, we help activate the trust neurotransmitter oxytocin in our brains that creates a feeling of safety and belonging.
-Here’s a video of a recent talk I gave on building trust.

 - Build fun experiences into your staff calendar.
 Don’t make every encounter revolve around pressing ministry issues.